Shed and Shift

 Here’s where everything shifts.

 Once you can recognize these patterns, you can start to catch the moment BEFORE you’re fully flooded.
-Sarah learned to notice the physical cues—the chest tightening, the hand shaking, the hot flush.
+Elena learned to notice the physical cues—pressure building behind her sternum, her fingers trembling, heat up her neck.
 These weren’t just anxiety symptoms.
-They were her inner child’s alarm system turning on.
+They were her inner child’s alarm system signaling that an old protective pattern had activated.

 When she could catch that split second before the panic took over, she had a choice she didn’t have before.